-Anytec do not offer a specific trailer for this boat.
+Anytec does not offer a specific trailer for this boat.
 Your Anytec dealer can recommend or sell you a suitable trailer.
 Before placing your Anytec boat onto any trailer, make sure that the trailer is designed for your boat weight and its shape.

 - The trailer should have a bow rest, center keel rollers and keel guards/wobble rollers which will distribute the weight properly, offering good support for the keel and hull in both vertical and horizontal direction.
-Adjust the side supports so that the maximum boat weight rests on the keel supports and the supports on sides offer only lateral support. - The mass of your boat in trailering condition is found in chapter 3.1.
+Adjust the side supports so that the maximum boat weight rests on the keel supports and the side supports only offer lateral support. - The mass of your boat in trailering condition is found in chapter 3.1.
 This includes the weight of the maximum size engine and a fully optioned boat along with full liquid loads.
 This does not include luggage/gear weight, any crew or any water inside the boat.
-Always remove any unnecessary weight such as loose accessories and luggage from the boat and drain the bilge water before trailering. - Refer to the engine manual for any specific instructions on trailering, such as the best engine position and securing method. - Make sure you secure all loose items in the boat.
-Do not use the canopy, boat covers or other similar top or cover on the boat during trailering.
-These can become detached at high speeds and damage the boat and cause a danger to traffic.
+Always remove any unnecessary weight such as loose accessories and luggage from the boat and drain the bilge water before trailering.